Mental Health Facilities Wayne County, IN

 Wernle Youth And Family Treatment Center

 Wernle Youth And Family Treatment Center is a mental health facility in Wayne County, IN, located at 2000 Wernle Road in the 47374 zip code.
-Wernle Youth And Family Treatment Center provides telemedicine/telehealth, residential treatment and outpatient treatment.
-Wernle Youth And Family Treatment Center provides activity therapy, dialectical behavior therapy and group therapy to children / adolescents.
-Wernle Youth And Family Treatment Center also supports people with trauma, clients referred from the court/judicial system and people with PTSD.
-Additional services offered by Wernle Youth And Family Treatment Center consist of diet and exercise counseling, intensive case management and case management.
+Wernle Youth And Family Treatment Center provides outpatient treatment, telemedicine/telehealth and residential treatment.
+Wernle Youth And Family Treatment Center provides trauma therapy, behavior modification and dialectical behavior therapy to children / adolescents.
+Wernle Youth And Family Treatment Center also supports children/adolescents with serious emotional disturbance, clients referred from the court/judicial system and people with trauma.
+Additional services offered by Wernle Youth And Family Treatment Center consist of diet and exercise counseling, court-ordered outpatient treatment and education services.

 Frequently Asked Questions About Mental Health Treatment in Wayne County, IN